readysettech/docs-old/docs/guides/check-snapshotting.md

 !!! note

-    This method is not available on ReadySet Cloud, as ReadySet Cloud users do not have access to logs.
+    This method is not currently available on ReadySet Cloud, as ReadySet Cloud users do not have access to logs.

-To track the progress and estimated time remaining for each table, `grep` the ReadySet logs for `Snapshotting tables` (Postgres) or `taking database snapshot` (MySQL):
+To track the progress and estimated time remaining for each table, `grep` the ReadySet logs for `Snapshotting table` (Postgres) or `taking database snapshot` (MySQL):

 === "Postgres"